erikasrn/Machine_Learning/README.md

 # Bonus (Optional)

-**Uncomment** the visualization and response in routes.py to get a better understanding of the clustering and the routing (scheduling) response (or you could check out the static folder)
+**Uncomment** the visualization and response in routes.py to gain a better understanding of the clustering and the routing (scheduling) response (or you could check out the static folder)

 <img src="https://github.com/Gumm11/Multi-Day-Cluster/blob/main/static/cluster_plot.png" width="600" />
 <img src="https://github.com/Gumm11/Multi-Day-Cluster/blob/main/static/routing_plot.png" width="600" />